-Here are the Best Chromebooks for Students to Buy in May 2021
+Here are the Best Chromebooks for Students to Buy in August 2021

 With an increasing number of students attending classes at home, the demand for laptops and Chromebooks is through the roof right now.
 But finding the right Chromebook for school could prove to be a bit of a challenge, especially since some eCommerce portals are flooded with older models that aren’t a part of Google’s eight-year update plan for new Chromebooks.

 So if you’re on the lookout for a great Chromebook for school or university, you’ve come to the right place.
 We’ve curated a list of the best Chromebooks for students available right now, and it includes options that will fit every budget and use case.